miakepia/portfolio/pages/template.md

 <div class="grid">
   <div class="right">
    <h2>What we did</h2>

+    Content pages are visited more than any other pages, so our starting goal was to reduce the number of content page layouts on the site.
+These were made up of 140 templates, all with different design elements.

    <h3>Research and design audit</h3>

-    To get started, I combed through five years of research on GOV.UK.
+    To get started, I combed through four years of research on GOV.UK.
 This helped us to see the bigger picture and approach the problem holistically.

-    Our starting goal was to reduce the number of uniqe content page layouts on the site.
-Content pages are the most useful, and used, by visitors to GOV.UK.
-They were made up of 140 unique page templates, all with different design elements.

-    Our new designs also aimed to be accessible.
-We reviewed the current templates and layouts and found a number of issues that needed fixing.
+    We reviewed the current templates and layouts to figure out how we could improve not just the design, but also the accessibility of the site.
   </div>
  </div>